malefficient/airbase/README.md

+# Airbase
+Airbase: 2021 edition
+I thought it would be fun to try and compile the largest single C++ code base i ever maintained > 10 years after last maintenance.
+Hence airbase-2021:

 In order to inject any packets with the tools included in airbase then you will need to have lorcon installed.
 Lorcon is typically available from svn co https://www.nycccp.net/svn/tx-8021